drawwithcode/2019-group-03-1/README.md

 var sheets = google.sheets("v4");
 var spreadsheetId = "1Q25gnGC5R3uE4qQHON8njArLOeIcu0IvrbT1jTqy5QQ";

-//GLOBAL VARIABLES TO STORE AND UPDATE THE NAME OF THE KING RECEIVED FROM USERS AND DATABASE var updater;
+//GLOBAL VARIABLES USED TO STORE AND UPDATE THE NAME OF THE KING RECEIVED FROM USERS AND DATABASE var updater;
 var kingName;